dumyysal/Shallowdeepfakesdetection/README.md

 ### Deepfakes

-To facilitate the training and testing of our model, we have curated a comprehensive deepfake dataset.
-You can download the dataset by accessing the following link:[here](https://www.dropbox.com/s/o5410tl5v4vxsth/ICNC2023-Deepfakes.tar.xz?dl=0).
+To facilitate the training and testing of the model , you can download the dataset by accessing the following link:[here](https://www.dropbox.com/s/o5410tl5v4vxsth/ICNC2023-Deepfakes.tar.xz?dl=0).

 ### Shallowfakes